 - temperature variations: from -40 °C to +90 °C

 - space constraints: long fiber lengths up to several tens of meters

-Fiber optic sensor consisting in a dielectric multi-fiber optic cable assembly including an in-line hermetic feedthrough for pressurized high-voltage insulators.
+Fiber optic sensor consisting of a dielectric multi-fiber optic cable assembly including an inline hermetic feedthrough for pressurized high-voltage insulators.

 Advantages of the SEDI-ATI solution

 - high bandwidth that supports high data rates over longer distances